FrankTimmons/wk-netsuite-automation/README.md

     OKTA_LOGIN=___ <--
     ```

-    *IMPORTANT NOTE* This link will expire after ~1hr, so you will have to redo these steps if you have to start the script over
+    *IMPORTANT NOTE*: This link will expire after ~1hr, so you will have to redo these steps if you have to start the script over
     </ul>
     </details>
 7. Make sure you've filled in all your info in the .env file in the same folder as this script.
 The file should look something like this (replace everything after the '=' signs with your own information):